ATAC-seq

 ../../../_images/NexteraLibraryConstruction.jpg

 To shift or not to shift?
-It, as always, depends on the downstream application of the alignments.
+It, as always, depends on the downstream application.

-If we use the ATAC-seq peaks for differential accessibility, and especially if we detect the peaks in the “broad” mode, then shifting does not play any role: the “peaks” are hundreds of bps long, reads are summarised to these peaks / domains allowing a partial overlap, so 9 basepairs of difference has a neglibile effect.
+If we use the ATAC-seq peaks for differential accessibility, and especially if we detect the peaks in the MACS3 “broad” mode, then shifting does not play any role: the “peaks” are hundred(s) of bps long, reads are summarised to these peaks / domains allowing a partial overlap, so 9 basepairs of difference in read position has a neglibile effect.

 However, when we plan to use the data for any nucleosome-centric analysis (positioning at TSS or TF footprinting), shifting the reads allows to center the signal in peaks flanking the nucleosomes and not directly on the nucleosome.
 Typically, applications used for these analyses perform the read shifting, so we do not need to preprocess the input bam files.

 More on peak calling and which parameters to choose.
 Historically, ATAC-seq data have been analysed by software developed for ChIP-seq, even though the two assays have different signal structure.
-The peak caller most widely used has been MACS2 (as evidenced by number of citations), with a wide range of parameters.
+The peak caller most widely used was MACS2 (as evidenced by number of citations), with a wide range of parameters.
 The discussion on why not all these parameter choices are optimal can be found in Gaspar 2018.
-In this exercise you will see MACS2/3 callpeak algorithm used in three different settings, and compare the results to a novel method developed specifically for ATAC-seq hmmratac
+In this exercise you will see MACS3 callpeak algorithm used in two different settings.

 Genrich